hannesdelbeke/pip-qt-maya/README.md

-# ⚠️ this freezes in Maya Atm, needs fixing ⚠️
+# ⚠️ this freezes in Maya on install & list, needs fixing ⚠️

 # Maya Pip Qt plugin